zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

-* PFM uses its own machine handling code, and is more flexible and extensible as a result, while EMC is designed to work around the game's handling and data structures as well as keeping things working even when uninstalled, and does not have many features as a result.
+* PFM uses its own machine handling code, and is more flexible and extensible as a result, while EMC is designed to work around the game's handling and data structures as well as keeping things working even when uninstalled, and does not have many features as a result, but is much more compatible with any other mods that also patch game code.

 In general, if you want to stick to pure Content Patcher (for compatibility with other mods, etc.) for your mod then use this mod; otherwise it's probably